flipkart-incubator/grayskull/client/README.md

 **Returns:**
 - `RefreshHandlerRef` - Handle for managing the hook lifecycle

 **Note:** ⚠️ This is a placeholder implementation.
-Hooks can be registered but won't be invoked until server sent events support is added in a future release.
+Hooks can be registered but won't be invoked until server-sent events support is added in a future release.
 Including this code now ensures forward compatibility.

 **Example:**
 ```java